 \subsection{Algorithm Runtime}

+Remember that we make an initial sweep from the rightmost vertex to the leftmost vertex; for each vertex we shoot a ray to all other vertices to its left and mark the points, \emph{mark points}, where these rays hit the edges of the terrain.
+This leaves us with $O(n^2)$ preprocessed intervals.
+For each mark point $m$ we store the rightmost of the two terrain vertices that defined the ray hitting the terrain at $m$, and we denote this terrain vertex by $v_m$.

-The preprocessing step to compute the mark points costs $O(n^2)$, based on these we can compute the closing points for all edges of the terrain.
+The preprocessing step to compute the mark points costs $O(n^2\log n)$ time by ray shooting through all pairs of vertices (this can be reduced to $O(n^2)$ with the output-sensitive algorithm for computing the visibility graph~\cite{ghosh1991output}, which also outputs all visibility edges sorted around each vertex).
+Based on these we can compute the closing points for all edges of the terrain.
 Similarly, we compute the mark points from the left to compute the opening points (using the left vertex of an edge to shoot the ray) and the soft opening points (using the right vertex of an edge to shoot the ray).